gt-scheduler/crawler-v2/README.md

 yarn serve
 ```

 Then on the website side, change the `CUSTOM_CRAWLER_URL` constant [here](https://github.com/gt-scheduler/website/blob/6778803904dda8a3defa7c2ba04bc104c0246dfc/src/constants.ts#L83) to point to the server URL.
+Make sure you are using the website in a new incognito window to prevent caching behavior.

 #### Utilizing structured logging